lijiebin/RouterOne/README.md

 ### MiddleWare

-MiddleWare should be a implemetion to `RouteMiddleWareInterface`,  you can locate middle-ware class file in arbitrary directory, such as `MiddleWare` dir;
+MiddleWare should be a implementation to `RouteMiddleWareInterface`,  you can locate middle-ware class file in arbitrary directory, such as `MiddleWare` dir;

 A typical middle-ware class contain a `handle()` method with route action-`$action` parameter, like below: